 Professional pool table movers charge hourly or they sometimes take lump-sum for the work.
 So it’s very important to discuss them before you get the service and what task they must have to perform.
 If you go for hourly then,

-The average price you have to pay is $55-$130 as per hourly charge. we can also break down this cost into high-end to low-end.
+The average price you have to pay is $55-$130 as per hourly charge.
+We can also break down this cost from high-end to low-end.
 Labor cost hourly:

 |Cost Types||Per Hour Cost|

 You can choose another option, which means you can fix a lump-sum amount for the whole work.
 The average rate you have to pay is $250-$900.